roman-milk/roman-milk.github.io/two-moms-two-laps.md

  I drew her down the bed, and rolled her on her belly, getting her to giggle.
 "What is with you Davis men, and my poor bottom?"

  I was lying between her legs, massaging her cheeks, watching the material move.
 "Believe me, Mom.
 It would be any man, and probably half the women, given the chance."
-Report_Story #4